christyheaton/PyLadies_Presentation/slides.md

 IMAGE

-## Points of interest weren’t what we needed.
+## Points of interest were not what we needed.

 IMAGE